- ICH GCP

-Glycoprotein IIb/IIIa Inhibitors Versus Standard Therapy in Patients With Myocardial Infarction and No-reflow (REVERSE-FLOW)
+Glycoprotein IIb/IIIa Inhibitors Versus Standard Therapy in Patients with Myocardial Infarction and No-reflow (REVERSE-FLOW)

-May 23, 2023 updated by: Prof. Dr. med.
+January 2, 2025 updated by: Prof. Dr. med.
 Ingo Eitel, University of Luebeck

-Prospective RandomizEd Study Comparing Glycoprotein IIb/IIIa Inhibitors VERsus Standard Therapy in patientS With Myocardial Infarction and Angiographic Evidence of No-reFLOW
+Prospective RandomizEd Study Comparing Glycoprotein IIb/IIIa Inhibitors VERsus Standard Therapy in PatientS with Myocardial Infarction and Angiographic Evidence of No-reFLOW

 Aim of the study is to examine the effects of glycoprotein IIb/IIIa inhibitors on reperfusion success assessed by cardiac magnetic resonance imaging in patients with myocardial infarction and angiographic evidence of no-reflow.